MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M12_Feature_Flag_Management_with_LaunchDarkly_and_Azure_DevOps.md

     > **Note**: On the **Account settings** pane, you will find two predefined environments: **production** and **test**.
 You can use the production environment SDK key for this project.

-1. Copy the SDK key for the production environment and paste it into Notepad.
+1. In the **Account settings**, click **Projects** tab, and copy the SDK key for the production environment and paste it into Notepad.
 You will need it later in this lab.

 #### Task 2: Integrate LaunchDarkly in your Web application